netboxlabs/netbox-proxmox-automation/README.md

 - update netbox-dns plugin for each virtual machine (if enabled)
 - remove non-existent virtual machine objects in Netbox

-Creating and deleting virtual machines, in NetBox, will both update virtual machine state in Proxmox *and* update your DNS, if your DNS implementation is supported by this automation.  *You will need the [netbox-dns plugin](https://github.com/peteeckel/netbox-plugin-dns) if you want to manage your DNS records in NetBox.*
+Creating and deleting virtual machines in NetBox will both update virtual machine state in Proxmox *and* update your DNS, if your DNS implementation is supported by this automation.  *You will need the [netbox-dns plugin](https://github.com/peteeckel/netbox-plugin-dns) if you want to manage your DNS records in NetBox.*

 When you discover virtual machines in Proxmox, this will create/merge virtual machine changes in NetBox.